Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Method

 \subsection{Training Data Curation}

 A central challenge in multi-human image generation is the limited availability of supervised training data.
 Ideally, one would fine-tune models on millions of images featuring multiple individuals within the same scene, each accompanied by distinct reference images representing their identities.
 Such large-scale datasets are typically proprietary, confined to organizations with access to vast user-generated content(such as Snap or Meta).
 Public datasets for Multi-Human generation(such as LAION-Face, Multi-ID-2M~\cite{xu2025withanyone}) contain lots of images sampled from videos, which aren't high quality.
 There are very few images of ``Portrait-style, High-quality" open source data; hence methods such as~\cite{zhang2025id} curate datasets by purchasing data.
 However, rather than relying on this scarce real multi-person data, we leverage DisCo~\cite{disco2025} to generate synthetic multi-person scenes, then construct hybrid training samples by pairing these scenes with real reference faces.
-Instead of supervising our \textbf{Artist} with unavailable data, we \textbf{reinforce} it's predictions using this curated data.
-This grounds the model in authentic facial appearances and capitalizes on DisCo~\cite{disco2025}'s compositional capabilities.
+Instead of supervising our \textbf{Artist} with unavailable data, we \textbf{reinforce} its predictions using this curated data.
+This helps to ground the model in realistic facial appearances and also capitalizes on DisCo's compositional capabilities.

-\textbf{Data Sources.} We curate training samples from three sources, offering varying levels of identity supervision:
+\textbf{Data Sources.} We collect training samples from three sources, which offered varying levels of identity supervision.

 \begin{enumerate}[leftmargin=*, nosep] \item \textbf{Multi-view references} ($\sim$100K identities): Public datasets consisting of individuals with an additional view from a different angle~\cite{guo2016ms, xu2025withanyone}, enabling multi-view identity learning.